danielguillan/responder/README.md

 Magic media queries for your Compass project.
 You define the breakpoints, Responder takes care of the rest.

-Forget about multiple variable declarations, long lists of unmanageable, inextensible and unreusable mixins.
+Forget about variables and long lists of unmanageable and unreusable mixins.
 Responder is the only media queries mixin you'll ever need.
 And it's always ready to use.

 ## Installation